May 16, 2025

 What makes Revenueholic different from other SEO agencies in India?

 Three things.
-We specialise in B2B SaaS and D2C e-commerce, not every industry.
-We structure pricing as a base retainer plus a percentage of revenue growth, so we get paid more when your SEO actually generates business.
-And we do the work ourselves — no outsourcing to writers or link builders you will never meet.
+First, we structure pricing as a base retainer plus a percentage of revenue growth, which means we get paid more when your SEO actually generates business, not when it generates vanity metrics.
+Second, we specialize in B2B SaaS and D2C e-commerce, not every industry under the sun.
+Third, we do the work ourselves.
+No outsourcing to junior writers or link builders you will never meet.

 Use this link to book a free audit call.
-Tell us what you sell, who you sell it to, and what you have tried with SEO so far.
-We will audit your site, check your current rankings, and have a direct conversation about whether we are the right fit.
+Tell us about your business, what you sell, who you sell it to, and what you have tried with SEO so far.
+We will review your site, your current rankings, and your competitive landscape.
 No hard pitch.
-If it makes sense, we will lay out exactly what that looks like.
+If it makes sense to work together, we will lay out exactly what that looks like.
 If it does not, we will tell you that too.

 What Happens Next

-Fix the technical foundation.
-Create content that answers real searches.
-Build authority through credible links.
+Start by fixing the technical foundation so Google can find and understand your site.
+Create content that answers the questions your customers are actually searching.
+Build authority by earning links from credible sources.
 Measure what matters and adjust as you go.

-If you run a B2B SaaS company, a D2C brand, or a service business in India and want organic search to become a reliable revenue channel, let's talk.
+If you run a B2B SaaS company, a D2C brand, or a service business in India and you want organic search to become a reliable revenue channel, reach out here.
+We will look at where you are now, where you could be, and whether we are the right partner to get you there.